ammarques/insta_search/README.md

 var obj = {
-    last_post_id:null, // Last post obtained, this was mean to be used with a database. query:"brazil", // Desired tag, at the moment and due to Instagram only one tag can be searched at time, check our road map for more info. id:"YOUR_CLIENT_ID",
+    last_post_id:null, // Last post obtained, this was mean to be used with a database. query:"panicats", // Desired tag, at the moment and due to Instagram only one tag can be searched at time, check our road map for more info. id:"YOUR_CLIENT_ID",
     secret:"YOUR_APP_SECRET",
     cb:result // Callback function.